 Oh man, well I remember the first electric song was Sunshine of Your Love by Cream.
 An older guy up the street had an electric guitar and an amp taught me that riff, and I didn’t even know the song, I just heard him playing the riff.
 So I said “that’s cool, teach me how to play that”.
 But I was playing acoustic guitar before that, I had lessons when I was about seven or eight for a couple years, because I saw the Beatles on TV.
 I loved that show The Monkeys too when I was a kid.
 So I was strumming chords and singing songs.
 I honestly don’t remember what the very first song was in those early lessons with the acoustic was, but I do remember my first electric heavy blues hard rock riff was the Cream song, I thought “god this is kind of cool, I wanna play some more riffs like this”.

 Cinderella is definitely rooted in the blues, even though a lot of people probably don’t even realize that, where did your blues background come from?

 Honestly it was second generation, and I didn’t even know it was blues.
-When I started hearing Led Zeppelin and Janice Joplin and the Rolling Stones, and a ton of artists that I could name for days from the late sixties and seventies when I grew up, I started emulating their guitar playing style and the vocal style.
+When I started hearing Led Zeppelin and Janis Joplin and the Rolling Stones, and a ton of artists that I could name for days from the late sixties and seventies when I grew up, I started emulating their guitar playing style and the vocal style.
 I didn’t know that it was blues, to me it was just rock.
 And I was very young then.
 But then I was in a band there was a guy who played drums with us who was a few years older than me.
 One day he brought me an album called BB King – Live at the Regal, as a gift.
 I guess he was trying to inspire me, which he did.
 And I remember we had it playing, the record, remember those days?
 Spinning round and round?